dart-lang/language/working/macros/feature-specification.md

 In the future, we may decide to run `dart format` or some other lighter weight formatter on augmentations which would also enforce consistent whitespace.

+#### Rule #4: New types are declared separately from their augmentations

+If a macro declares a new type and then later augments it, this will result in separate type declarations.
+One normal one followed by an augmentation of that type.

 #### Ordering example

 Consider the complicated situation below, and assume all these macros are